Climate change in Australia: Emissions reductions

-Emissions by the building sector are addressed by building codes, minimum energy performance standards, Commercial Building Disclosure program, state energy-saving obligations, and the National Energy Saving Initiative.
-Emissions by the transportation sector are addressed by reduced fuel tax credits and vehicle emissions performance standards.
-Emissions by the agricultural sector are addressed by the Carbon Farming Initiative and state land-clearing laws.
-Emissions by the land use sector are addressed by the Clean Energy Future Package, which consists of the Carbon Farming Futures program, Diversity Fund, Regional Natural Resources Management Planning for Climate Change Fund, Indigenous Carbon Farming Fund, and Carbon Farming Skills program.
+The Australian government has also implemented programs that penalise businesses that do not lower their emissions such as the Safeguard Mechanism and the New Vehicle Efficiency Standard, which requires car manufacturers to sell more fuel-efficient and lower-emissions vehicles to avoid penalties.

 Forestry and forest-related options for carbon sinks

 In Australia, forestry and forest-related options are the most significant and most easily achieved carbon sink making up 105 Mt per year CO2-e or about 75 per cent of the total figure attainable for the Australian state of Queensland from 2010 to 2050.
 Among the forestry options, forestry with the primary aim of carbon storage (called carbon forestry) has the highest attainable carbon storage capacity (77 Mt CO2-e/yr) while strategy balanced with biodiversity plantings can return 7–12 times more native vegetation for a 10%–30% reduction of carbon storage performance.

 Legal strategies to encourage this form of biosequestration include permanent protection of forests in National Parks or on the World Heritage List, properly funded management and bans on use of rainforest timbers and inefficient uses such as woodchipping old growth forest.